jcesarstef/commentsHunter/README.md

 # commentsHunter
-A simple Python script to hunt for HTML comments
+A simple Python script to hunt for HTML/JS/CSS comments

 # Usage
 ```